 Health: Prone to Waardenburg’s Syndrome, which causes deafness and in ferrets is associated with a spectrum of mental and social dysfunctions (seen particularly in ferrets with high white markings such as blaze, panda, DEW, silver, etc).
 Extremely prone to Adrenal Disease even at young ages.
 Seem to have increased rates of insulinoma, lymphoma, etc, with overall shorter lifespans.

-Fit Info: Marhsalls ferrets are mill bred and prone to many chronic and genetic diseases, including deafness, but if you accept supporting Marshalls’ breeding practices, they are a very docile, mild-mannered ferret who are reputably “bite-proof” and smaller in stature.
+Fit Info: Like other mill-bred ferrets are prone to many chronic and genetic diseases, including deafness.
+However, MF ferrets are typically very docile, mild-mannered ferrets who are reputably “bite-proof” and smaller in stature.
 They tend to be less expensive than breeder ferrets, but will cost more in the long run due to health problems.

 Real Canadian (RC)